Did you know that the average Australian household throws out between $2,200-$3,800 worth of food each and every year?

 1. Cook from scratch.
-So much money is wasted on packaging when we buy items from the supermarket that are branded and have fancy designed labels.
-Sauces, dips, store-bought yoghurt and other such foods are also laden with preservatives, colours, sugar and salt.
-By planning to cook more from scratch you’ll be saving money.
+So much money is wasted on fancy packaging and convenience when we buy items from the supermarket.
+By planning to cook more from scratch you’ll be saving money and you can take leftovers to work or school the next day!

 2. Cooking in batches and then freezing single-sized portions to use later on can save you hours in the kitchen as well as your energy and food costs.
 Not only that, but batch cooking also means you can plan to use your perishable items before they go bad.

 3. Make a shopping list and stick to it.
-That way you won’t over buy (or over spend) and you’ll cut down on kitchen waste by minimising the amount of food spoilage and tossing out less food.
+But also check the fridge and pantry first so you know what items you already have.
+That way you won’t over buy (or overspend) and you’ll cut down on kitchen waste by minimising the amount of food spoilage and tossing out less food.

 4. Use reusable shopping bags.
 They’re great for trips to the store and they protect your fresh fruit and veggies from damage and bruising better than plastic bags, which means less waste.